raspberrypilearning/stamping-app/en/step_7.md

 I completed the Instructions, Notes and Credits in the Scratch Project page
 --- /task ---
 --- task ---
-I found a bug in my code and fixed it
+I received comments about my shared project from the Scratch community and acted on their feedback
 --- /task ---

 Demonstrating these skills will contribute to the [Scratch Beginner]() and [Citizen Maker]() badges.